Malekaia/Marcus/test/basic/horizontal-rule.md

+This line will be ignored

+*

-This paragraph is followed by a horizontal rule.
+This paragraph is followed by a horizontal rule

 ***